-The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in other income or finance cost.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to nother party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is ecognised in other income or finance cost.

-Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the reporting date.
+orrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement f the liability for at least 12 months after the reporting date.

-q.
-Employee benefits
+q. mployee benefits

-Short-term obligations
+hort-term obligations

-Liabilities for wages and salaries, including non-monetary benefits, and accumulating annual leave expected to be settled within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+iabilities for wages and salaries, including non-monetary benefits, and accumulating annual leave expected be settled within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liability for annual leave is recognised in the provision for employee benefits.
-All other short-term employee benefit obligations are presented as payables.
+All other short-term employee benefit obligations are presented as rayables.

-Liabilities for wages and salaries, including non-monetary benefits and annual leave expected to be settled within 12 months of the reporting date are recognised in current provisions in respect of employees' services up to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.
+iabilities for wages and salaries, including non-monetary benefits and annual leave expected to be settled ithin 12 months of the reporting date are recognised in current provisions in respect of employees' services p to the reporting date and are measured at the amounts expected to be paid when the liabilities are settled.